-Galway County Council is currently preparing a Local Area Plan (LAP) for Ballinasloe.
+Galway County Council has prepared a Local Area Plan (LAP) for Ballinasloe.
 This Local Area Plan (LAP) is a land use plan and overall strategy for the development of Ballinasloe over the period 2015-2021.
-The Draft Ballinasloe Local Area Plan area is shown in figure 1.
+The Ballinasloe Local Area Plan area is shown in Figure 1.